lionello/lionello.github.io/_posts/2024-11-19-Nailed-it-with-Defang.markdown

 ![The Greek god Hephaestus striking a USB thumb drive with his hammer in the Cloud](/images/1418fc22c430809baab5f1165ed297db/image.png){: width="350" }
 {: refdef}

+You can find the code for this post [here](https://gist.github.com/lionello/d1f9d5c198f12590fb70997a93f06edd) and install the CLI with `winget install defang` or `eval "$(curl -fsSL s.defang.io/install)"`.

 Christmas is nearing, and this year I’m once again spending time in the [Vancouver Hack Space](http://vanhack.ca) to work on a silly Christmas project to turn a human-sized[^1] acrylic sphere into a snow globe.
 I haven’t finished it in the last few years, and I likely won’t finish it this winter either, but it’s still a fun project to tinker on.

 > [“We've got room for a-whole-nother two-thirds of a person.” - Bender (Futurama S1E3)](https://theinfosphere.org/Transcript:I,_Roommate#time-07-51)[^1]